Veritius/bevy_stardust/README.md

 use bevy_stardust::prelude::*;

 // Channels are accessed with types in the type system.
-// Any type that is Any + Send + Sync is usable in Stardust.
+// Any type that implements Any is usable in Stardust.
 // Simply put, you just need to create a field-less struct like this.
 // You can use Rust's privacy system to control channel access. struct MyChannel;